 One Island, Two Countries

-St. Martin is 21 square miles in size, while St. Maarten, the Dutch side of the island, is 16 square miles.
-They make up the dual national island of the kingdom of the Netherlands.
-St. Maarten is no longer an island territory, but is the smallest territory shared by two sovereign states: France and the Netherlands.
-According to our guide, it is much easier to do business on the Dutch side, as well as more popular.
+St. Martin is 21 square miles in size, while St. Maarten, the Dutch side of the island, is slightly smaller at 16 square miles.
+The two countries make up the dual national island of the kingdom of the Netherlands.
+St. Maarten is no longer an island territory but is the smallest territory shared by two sovereign states: France and the Netherlands.
+According to our tour guide, it is much easier to do business on the Dutch side, as well as more popular.
 It is also more expensive.

 Visit our other articles related to this cruise at: